 Ensure that there is adequate disk space for the repository.
 If you are monitoring numerous servers and running many rules the size of the repository can increase rapidly.
 Choose purge behavior accordingly.

 The purge process is started approximately once every day, or when the MySQL Enterprise Monitor User Interface is restarted.
-If you change the purge duration from a large timespan to a smaller one, the data will be purged in increments of one hour until the new data retention policy is met.
+If you change the purge duration from a large timespan to a smaller one, the data will be purged in increments of one hour, from oldest to newest, until the new data retention policy is met.
 This is done to reduce the load on the repository.

 The system assumes that events will be auto-closed, or closed manually.
 The purge functionality only purges closed events and related data.

 You can configure the data purge behavior in the following ways:

 Remove Historical Data Collection Older Than configures the duration that the main data about your servers is retained.
 This includes all data collections, including CPU, memory and connections and activity statistics.